-3. Right-click in the right pane and select New | String value.
+- 3. Right-click in the right pane and select New | String value. - 4.
+Rename the new REG_SZ value to: replication_modified_files_threshold - 5.
+Right-click the replication_modified_files_threshold value and select Modify. - 6.
+Do one of the following: - to disable ransomware protection for the source, change the value to 0 and click OK.

-- 4. Rename the new REG_SZ value to: replication_modified_files_threshold - Right-click the replication_modified_files_threshold value and select Modify. - 6.
-Do one of the following: - to disable ransomware protection for the source, change the value to 0 and click OK. - to change the maximum number of files queued for re-replication, which should pause automatic replication when exceeded, enter the desired number and click OK. - 7.
-Run Command Prompt as an administrator.
+to change the maximum number of files queued for re-replication, which should pause automatic replication when exceeded, enter the desired number and click OK.